techascent/tech.ml/README.md

 including the `tech.v3.dataset.modelling` namespace and the xgboost bindings.

-We will use method were we split the dataset into train/test datasets via random sampling, train the model, and calculate the loss using the then use the default regression loss function - mean average error or `mae`:
+We will use a method were we split the dataset into train/test datasets via random sampling, train the model, and calculate the loss using the test-ds and the default regression loss function - mean average error or `mae`: